HOW DOES CURBSIDE COMPOST WORK?

 1. We provide a 13 gallon bin with locking lid and wheels for $24.
 The bin will be delivered to your household when you sign up for service or will be available for pick up at a volunteer’s house, depending on your town.
-For an additional $10 we will include compostable bag liners for the curbside bin and smaller bags for kitchen counter top containers.
+For an additional $10 we will include two sizes of compostable bag liners.
+One size for the 13 gallon curbside bin and a second 3 gallon size for kitchen counter top containers.

 2. Line your bin.
 This is required to ensure the bins can be fully emptied.
 The drier the contents in the bin, the easier the bins empty, especially in winter and summer, and the less odor and flies.
 A double lined paper grocery bag works great or you can purchase compostable bag liners.
 We sell compostable bag liners for outdoor bins and countertop containers that we will drop off at your residence during pick up through our website store.